dfinity/interface-spec/spec/index.md

 :::note

 This status is orthogonal to whether a canister is frozen or not: a frozen canister can be in status `running`.
-Calls to such a canister are still rejected by the IC, but because the canister is frozen.
+Calls to such a canister are still rejected by the IC, but because the canister is frozen, the returned reject code is `SYS_TRANSIENT`.

 :::